scottleedavis/mattermost-remind/README.md

 * Channel reminders can’t be snoozed.
 * Message buttons don’t show up for `/remind` in channels other than with yourself
   * [This is because Ephemeral messages do not have a state, and therefore do not support interactive message buttons at this time.](https://docs.mattermost.com/developer/interactive-message-buttons.html#troubleshooting)
+* Use quotes around long messages, especially when using words like 'on', 'at, 'in' and 'every'.
+  * `/remind me "Use quotes on and at in and around every thing" at noon`

 ### releases